sono81/holidaze/README.md

 1. Download and install XAMPP from https://www.apachefriends.org/index.html

-2. Clone the repositry to a chosen folder under htdocs folder in xampp.
-Example: c:\xampp\htdocs\holidaze
+2. Clone the repositry to the htdocs folder in xampp.
+It should be xampp\htdocs\holidaze

 3. Browse with your console of choice to the folder you cloned the repositry to in the previous step and run "npm install".